Applications for ACURF are not currently being accepted.

 The ODVCR Research Grants team partners with researchers to manage the development and submission process for research grant applications as well as ongoing administration over the lifetime of each grant.

-Working closely with Faculty Associate Deans Research (ADRs) and Institute Senior Managers (Research Grant Development)/Faculty Research Managers as well as the ODVCR Finance and Contracts teams, the Grants Management team provides high quality service and support, offering:
+Working closely with Faculty Associate Deans Research (ADRs) and Institute Senior Managers (Research Grant Development)/Faculty Research Managers as well as the ODVCR Finance and Contracts teams, the Research Grants team provides high quality service and support, offering:

 All external grant applications and contract research proposals must be approved by the appropriate University delegated signatory – the Deputy Vice Chancellor (Research) or his delegate PRIOR to submission.
 Project proposals need to be submitted through the online ORION system (see the RAF process document: Research Approval Form – User Guide also included in the grants package below).